Using $\gamma$-ray observations of dwarf spheroidal galaxies to test the possible common origin of the W-boson mass anomaly and the GeV $\gamma$-ray/antiproton excesses: Introduction

-The CDF collaboration recently reported an exciting progress in physics, providing an informative hint for the study of DM.
-They reported their newly measured W-boson mass $m_{\rm W}=80.4335\pm0.0094\,{\rm GeV}$ \cite{wboson}, which deviates from the prediction of the SM by $7\sigma$.
+The Collider Detector at Fermilab (CDF) collaboration recently reported an exciting progress in physics, providing an informative hint for the study of DM.
+They reported their newly measured W-boson mass $m_{\rm W}=80.4335\pm0.0094\,{\rm GeV}$ \cite{wboson}, which deviates from the prediction of the SM by $>7\sigma$ (note however that the measurements by Refs.~\cite{ALEPH:2013dgf,ATLAS:2017rzl,LHCb:2021bjt} slightly conflict with this new measurement).
 Such a large discrepancy provides strong evidence of the presence of new physics.
-Ref. \cite{fyz22} proposed that the inert two Higgs doublet model (i2HDM) can interpret the new W-boson mass without violating other astrophysical/experimental constraints (please see \cite{Athron22,lu22,ttp22,ygw22} for other models).
-More intriguingly, in this model the DM annihilation through $SS\rightarrow b\bar{b}$ and $SS\rightarrow WW^*$ channels will produce antiprotons and gamma rays \cite{fyz22,zcr22}, and can simultaneously explain the Galactic center (GC) GeV excess \cite{Hooper:2010mq,Gordon:2013vta,Hooper:2013rwa,Daylan:2014rsa,Zhou:2014lva,Calore:2014xka,fermi17GCE} and antiproton excess signals \cite{cui17antiproton,cuoco17antiproton}.
-The consistency of the DM particle properties required to account for the three anomaly signals suggests a common origin of them.
+The most straightforward explanation for the mass anomaly is the existence of new particles/fields interacting with W-boson, which can enhance the W-boson mass through a radiative correction.
+Various new particles and/or fields have been introduced to interpret the W-boson mass anomaly \cite{Athron22,lu22,ttp22,ygw22,Du:2022pbp,Yang:2022gvz,Strumia:2022qkt,Endo:2022kiw,Han:2022juu,Ahn:2022xeq,Zheng:2022irz,Perez:2022uil,Zhang:2022nnh,Borah:2022obi,Zeng:2022lkk,Du:2022fqv}.
+As one of the simplest models, Ref. \cite{fyz22} proposed that the inert two Higgs doublet model (i2HDM) can interpret the new W-boson mass without violating other astrophysical/experimental constraints.
+More intriguingly, in this model the lightest new scalar $S$ is stable and can be a dark matter particle (more details of the model are described in Sec.~\ref{sec:model}), the annihilation of which through $SS\rightarrow b\bar{b}$ and $SS\rightarrow WW^*$ channels will produce antiprotons and gamma rays \cite{fyz22,zcr22}, and can simultaneously explain the Galactic center (GC) GeV excess \cite{Hooper:2010mq,Gordon:2013vta,Hooper:2013rwa,Daylan:2014rsa,Zhou:2014lva,Calore:2014xka,fermi17GCE} and antiproton excess signals \cite{cui17antiproton,cuoco17antiproton}.
+The consistency of the DM particle parameters required to account for the three anomaly signals suggests a possible common origin of them.